 A good SEO strategy involves ensuring that your business listing contains accurate information about your business so that when the business listings appear in the local search, your target customers will get the right information they need to make a decision or action.

 When it comes to the accuracy of the information in your business listings, it goes beyond just your business name, address phone number (NAP).
 Accuracy also covers other details such as hours of operation, zip code, descriptions, categories, social media account (especially Facebook), certifications, photos, payment accepted and other attributes.

 Since many people would refer to the business listings for information that they could use to contact you or visit your location, we can’t emphasize enough the importance of having a 100-percent accurate business name, address and phone number to the dot.
-Accuracy of information is a vital part of your local SEO as it can improve your listing position and increase your online visibility.
+Accuracy of information is a vital part of your local SEO campaign as it can improve your listing position and increase your online visibility.